 - 1/2 tsp vanilla extract ($0.07)

 - Preheat the oven to 400ºF.
-Use a zester or small-holed cheese grater to zest the orange, then squeeze the juice into a small bowl.
+Use a zester or small-holed cheese grater to zest the orange.
+Squeeze the juice into a separate small bowl.
 Set the zest and juice aside.

 - In a large bowl, stir together the flour, 1/4 cup of the powdered sugar, baking powder, salt, and dried cranberries.